A line of the form:

 associates the token-sequence with the predicate in the assertion name space (separate from the space used for macro definitions).
 The predicate must be an identifier token.

 asserts that predicate exists, but does not associate any token sequence with it.

-The compiler provides the following predefined predicates by default (not in -Xc mode):
+The compiler provides the following predefined predicates by default when -pedantic is not in effect: